Russian

 Russian Fairy Tales one must pay respect to evil as well as good.

-CHAPTER II.
-MYTHOLOGICAL. _Principal Incarnations of Evil._ On
+II.
+MYTHOLOGICAL. _Principal Incarnations of Evil._

 the "Mythical Skazkas"--Male embodiments of Evil: 1.
 The Snake as the